nise3/Client-Web-Apps/README.md

 # Deploytment to Kubernetes
-1. go to develop folder
+1. go to deploy folder
-2. Inside develop folder we have multiple chart package in different sub folder which contain `values.yaml` file
+2. Inside deploy folder we have multiple chart package in different sub folder which contain `values.yaml` file
 3. Inspect folder and browse `values.yaml` file and change necessary key value.
 Keys are describe bellow -